 The accompanying condensed consolidated financial statements have been prepared on the basis of continuity of operations, realization of assets, and the satisfaction of liabilities and commitments in the ordinary course of business.
-The Company has primarily funded its operations with proceeds from sales of convertible preferred stock, proceeds from the Company's initial public offering ("IPO") and net proceeds received from shares of common stock sold under the Sales Agreement (as defined below).
+The Company has primarily funded its operations with proceeds from sales of convertible preferred stock, proceeds from the Company's initial public offering ("IPO") and net proceeds received from shares of common stock solder under the Sales Agreement (defined below).
 In February 2024, the Company sold 9,000,000 shares of its common stock under the Sales Agreement at an average price of \$4.50 per share for \$39.3 million in net proceeds.
-After receiving EUA in March 2024, the Company has also funded its operations from sales of PEMGARDA.

-The Company has incurred losses and negative cash flows from operations since its inception, including a net loss of \$151.5 million for the nine months ended September 30, 2024.
-As of September 30, 2024, the Company had an accumulated deficit of \$883.6 million.
+The Company has incurred losses and negative cash flows from operations since its inception, including a net loss of \$43.5 million for the three months ended March 31, 2024.
+As of March 31, 2024, the Company had an accumulated deficit of \$775.6 million.
 The Company may continue to generate operating losses for the foreseeable future.

-Based on current operating plans and excluding any contribution from future revenues or external financing, the Company will not have sufficient cash and cash equivalents to fund its operating expenses and capital requirements beyond one year from the issuance of these condensed consolidated financial statements, and therefore, the Company has concluded that there is substantial doubt about its ability to continue as a going concern.
+Based on current operating plans and excluding any contribution from revenues or external financing, the Company will not have sufficient cash and cash equivalents to fund its operating expenses and capital requirements beyond one year from the issuance of these condensed consolidated financial statements, and therefore, the Company has concluded that there is substantial doubt about its ability to continue as a going concern.